-IS OUR WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS? - During 2023, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
-We did however have several violations... for Q3 and Q4 of 2023 - RAA exceedance for HAA5 - as well as single sample exceedances for HAA5 on 2/2/23, 5/1/23, and both HAA5 and TTHM on 8/2/23 and 11/2/23.
+IS OUR WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS? - During 2024, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+We did however have one violation - LRAA exceedances for HAA5 and TTHM in the monitoring period from 1/1/2024 and 3/31/2024- as well as single sample exceedance for HAA5 (75.7 ug/L) on 2/1/2024.